cyberphone/cbor-everywhere/README.md

 byte strings, there are from a practical point of view, virtually no constraints.

-Note that other signature header data such as public keys, and key identifiers can be included in a signature container of the kind shown above.
-Using the described scheme, they would be signed as well.
+Note that other signature meta data such as public keys, and key identifiers can also be included in a signature container of the kind shown above.
+Using the described scheme, they would automatically be signed as well.

 ## Elimination of Multipart Mime Extensions
 Consider the following rather awkward